 - may be used in addition to the wordmark on printed or electronic communications, but should not be substituted for it

 - may be reproduced in black or red (Pantone 186)

 - and should not be reproduced smaller than one inch in diameter or 100 pixels for electronic media.

 For more information on using the seal or other elements of the college's graphic identity, refer to the Graphic-Identity Guidelines.

-Note: If you are working on a print or electronic publication targeting external, off-campus audiences, use the project request form to work with the Office of Marketing & Communications.
+Note: If you are working on a print publication targeting external, off-campus audiences, please use the design project request form to work with the Office of Marketing & Communications.